 Hope may be in sight, but for couples planning on a 2021 wedding, the question is will it come soon enough?
 According to health officials and wedding industry experts, that depends on when in 2021 you’re trying to get married and what your expectations are.

-June Weddings—and Beyond
+Summer Weddings—and Beyond

-What does that mean for couples scheduled for late May or June dates?
+What does that mean for couples scheduled for summer dates?
 That depends.
 Laesser-Keck explains that couples will need to weigh “where [the wedding is], how many guests there are, and what the weather situation is like.”
 She adds that if you shouldn’t fret too much about postponing if that’s what you choose to do.
 “I think back when this first started, people feared ‘postponement fatigue,’ but now it’s just sort of par for the course, and I wouldn’t hesitate to move [your wedding] to Fall 2021 to protect your event.”